 Large diamonds are very rare and very wanted but this 2nd largest uncut diamond was too big to sell.
 However, it appears that some diamonds are just too big to be sold, such as the second largest rough diamond called the Lesedi La Rona.

-The second largest diamond of its kind is 1,109 carat and went up for a Sotheby auction but failed, as the minimum bid of 70 million was not reached.
+The second largest diamond of its kind is an uncut diamond of 1,109 carat and went up for a Sotheby auction but failed, as the minimum bid of 70 million was not reached.
 Just $9 million under the reserve price was not enough to sell this 2.5-3 million-year-old gem.
 Raising questions if the diamond is better off being cut into smaller diamonds or first polished before being sold whole?
 This decision is very difficult, as it will have a financial impact on the parent company Lucara Diamond Corp.

 Possible reasons why the diamond did not get sold